 Presentation vs. Price: What Actually Stops a Home from Selling?

-When a home doesn’t sell, price is often the first thing questioned.
+When a home doesn’t sell, price is usually the first thing questioned.

-But price is not always the first thing buyers react to.
+But in most cases, price is not the first thing buyers react to.

 Why Price Is Often Blamed First